 Dr. Mullins died at his residence on the 11th of January, 1953.
 After the death of her husband, Mrs. Mullins returned to work as a nurse and for many years she worked at a private hospital in Detroit while raising her children.

-Mrs. Mullins died on the 28th of October, 2003.
+Mrs. Mullins died in Windsor on the 28th of October, 2003.
 Dr. and Mrs. Mullins were buried at Heavenly Rest Cemetery in Windsor.

 *Mrs. Mullins’ brother, Charles Paul Beuglet served with the United States Armed Services during WWII.